The Good Shepherd Church

 The Good Shepherd Church can be found at the centre of the canal side village of Rode Heath.
 It is a small, inclusive, friendly church, which offers a warm welcome to everyone who joins them in their worship and/or their social activities.

 The Good Shepherd has a small Sunday school room attached, which is used as much as possible to provide a facility for the community.
-It is used for meetings of Rainbows, Brownies and until recently by a small Pilates group.
-It is also used for meetings of the “S” Club (a Sunday school group which meets on a Monday night!),
+It is used for meetings of Rainbows and is available to hire for community events.

-Regular social events such as pie and pea suppers, Summer and Autumn fairs and other evening events are held in order to raise money to enable the church to meet its share of the Parish precept and running costs.
+Regular social events such as pie and pea suppers, Summer and Autumn fairs and other events are held in order to encourage fellowship as well as raising money to enable the church to meet its share of the Parish precept and running costs.

-Profits made from the lunches can be used in several ways
+Profits made from these events can be used in several ways

 Catering staff at The Good Shepherd Church have been awarded a five star rating for food hygiene by Cheshire East Council.

-Activities are planned and organised by an active, open, committee and take place on a monthly basis for fellowship, and also to help raise the funds needed to keep the church running, and in good repair, for future generations to enjoy.
+Activities are planned and organised by an active, open, committee and take place on a regular basis.

 We also celebrate the main Christian festivals with events such as an Agape meal at Easter and Carols by Candlelight at Christmas.